In Nevada, you are allowed to use force in self-defense, but only under two conditions:

-- he or she inflicts no more force than necessary to resist the aggressor’s threat.
+- you use no more force than is necessary to repel the aggressor’s threat.

 - is not the original aggressor,

 - has a right to be in the place where deadly force is used, and

 - is not engaging in criminal activity.

 In general, Nevada’s “Castle Doctrine” permits people in their homes or vehicles to fatally wound intruders even if the intruders had no violent intent.

 In this article, our Las Vegas criminal defense lawyers discuss:

 - 2. Can I kill in self-defense?
 (Deadly self-defense)